rebelsky/sams-assorted-musings-reflections/bootstrapping-musings.md

 ---

-[1] It turns out that I needed some Javascript in the footer.
+[1] It turns out that I needed some JavaScript in the footer.

 [2] Perhaps I should just stick with the default Readable theme.
 I'll probably figure out how to switch back to that some time soon [3].